artivilla/zed-ariake-theme/README.md

 Ariake Dawn is inspired by the work of [@ragma](https://github.com/ragmha/ariake-light-syntax) on Ariake Light.
 The editor styles reflect Zed's primary theme, Rosé Pine Dawn.

+Ariake Light is another variation featuring a lighter tone.
+The editor styles are preserved from GitHub's theme library, GitHub Light Colorblind.

 ### Author
 [Arti Villa](https://artivilla.com/)